~Moon & Sea~

 As spirits dance in fresh Autumn's breeze

-Sail most by south, by west the least,
+Sail most by north, by west the least,

 until the moon sets in the east.

-There, in a sea the hue of custard,
+There, in a sea the colour of custard,

 ye'll see the Ile de Deux Sans Mustard